 Research on feeding and breeding behaviour of Indian Robin was carried out more than half of year 2024.
 This investigation commenced in April near Sadiq Public School and continued till September to assess their dietary choices.
 The study area encompassed open fields characterized by wheat and sugarcane farming, orchards, and a field dedicated to millet cultivation.
 Despite the presence of road traffic, the agricultural landscape flourished with a variety of crops, including wheat, sugarcane and other crops.
-Figure 1 demonstrates the location of study area markets, residential neighborhoods, and an educational facility.
-The site for experimentation is situated adjacent to Sadiq Public School, prominently positioned at a key intersection within the urban environment.
-Agricultural areas near to human settlements were selected for purpose of research.
+Figure 1 demonstrates the location of study area.